What is Acupuncture? How can it help?

 Acupuncture stimulates your body to produce natural pain-killing chemicals, some of which are also related to sleep.
 Correct placement of the needles guides these chemicals to or through an area affected by pain.
 This can help areas deeper than the muscle or skin layer needled.

-The points chosen can have an effect on calming your system, or on waking it up, depending what you need.
+The points chosen can have an effect on calming or on stimulating your body and mind, depending what you need.

 Chinese medicine is thousands of years old and has a simple and direct view of how the body works, linking the internal organs to the external body via channels and points that have specific effects when massaged or needled.
 Thus one can treat internal conditions by applying acupuncture to the external body.

 The World Health Organisation has published a review of research which shows the effectiveness of acupuncture for over 60 conditions.
 A recent study lists acupuncture as having an effect on 117 different conditions: Australian Acupuncture and Chinese Medicine Association research.
 The National Institute for Clinical Excellence recommended acupuncture for lower back pain.

 In China, hospitals commonly have acupuncture, tui na deep tissue massage and herbal medicine departments as well as the full range of Western treatments.
 All of these forms of Chinese medicine have documented histories going back over two thousand years.

 Pain and discomfort are evidence of a change in your body tissues.
 It is this change that we are looking to find and work with in acupuncture and tui na massage or bodywork, by affecting the circulation and movement of qi.